Rogan painting: Process of rogan printing

-Rogan paint is produced by boiling castor oil for about two days and then adding vegetable pigments and a binding agent; the resulting paint is thick and shiny.
+Rogan paint is produced by boiling castor oil for about two days; alternatively, linseed oil, walnut oil, or poppy seed oil may also be used.
+Vegetable pigments and a binding agent are then added, and the resulting paint is thick and shiny.
 The cloth that is painted or printed on is usually a dark color, which makes the intense colors stand out.
+Traditional Rogan painting is made using only five colours, white, orange, yellow, blue, and green.

-In rogan printing (nirmika rogan), the pattern is applied using metal blocks (stylus) with patterns carved into them, whereas in rogan painting, elaborate designs are produced freehand, by trailing thread-like strands of paint off of a stylus.
+In rogan printing (nirmika rogan), the pattern is applied using Brass mold (Biba called in Gujarati) with patterns carved into them, whereas in rogan painting, elaborate designs are produced freehand, by trailing thread-like strands of paint off of a stylus.
 Frequently, half of a design is painted, then the cloth is folded in half, transferring a mirror image to the other half of the fabric.
 The designs include floral motifs, animals, and local folk art.
 Varnika Rogan process begins with the creation of a freehand base design in a single color, similar to traditional Rogan painting, but without folding the fabric.
 Once the base pattern is complete, additional colors are applied over it using fine brushes.
 In some cases, glitter or mica is incorporated to enhance the visual richness and create a shimmering effect.

+Honorary doctorate

+On 7 July 2026, Rogan art practitioner Ashish Shantilal Kansara was awarded an honorary Doctor of Literature (D.Litt.) degree by Dr. A.P.J.
+Abdul Kalam Technical University (AKTU) Lucknow.
+The honour was conferred by the Governor of Uttar Pradesh, Anandiben Patel, during the university's 24th convocation ceremony in recognition of his contributions to preserving the traditional Rogan painting.